Do you have “hard” water? Does your bathtub sport telltale rust stains?

 Care to find out how water becomes pure in unfortunate “hard water” areas?
 Read on to learn how reverse osmosis actually works and why your money is well-spent on such a setup.

 1. How It Works

-As a business owner or a landlord, you want to use this system because commercial reverse osmosis systems filter all traces of lead, first and foremost.
-On a more obvious healthy side, they dramatically decrease the potential for high blood pressure, as well as kidney and liver problems in humans.
+As a business owner or homeowner, you want to use this system because reverse osmosis systems filter all traces of lead, first and foremost.
+As a health benefit, they can dramatically decrease the potential for high blood pressure, as well as kidney and liver problems in humans.

-Although man has been filtering water since ancient Rome in 500 BC, it wasn’t until the 1970s that civilization began using the very first reverse osmosis system.
-Of course, today’s commercial reverse osmosis water systems are more advanced and slightly more costly, but this is the case for good reason.
-With years gone by, even a slight refinement of filtration technology, your everyday water is found to be purer.
+Although man has been filtering water since ancient Rome in 500 BC, it wasn’t until the 1970s that civilization began using the very first reverse osmosis systems.
+Of course, today’s reverse osmosis water systems are more advanced and slightly more costly, but this is the case for good reason.
+As years have passed, filtration technology has gotten even better and your everyday water is bound to be purer.

-Whether it be a whole home residential reverse osmosis system or a commercial reverse osmosis water system, you should always rely on a licensed plumber to complete the installation, as well as any and all applicable plumbing adjustments.
-If an advanced filtration system such as this one is not installed properly, it won’t work. simply put, if you install it yourself, it won’t be worth the money you spent on it.
+Whether it be a whole-home residential reverse osmosis system or a commercial reverse osmosis water system, you should always rely on a licensed plumber to complete the installation.
+They should also handle any and all applicable plumbing adjustments.
+If an advanced filtration system such as this one is not installed properly, it won’t work well (if at all).
+Simply put, if you install it yourself, it won’t be worth the money you spent on it.

-So whether you want a cool glass of water on your day off, or a company wide purified drink, a commercial reverse osmosis water system is definitely a must have.
-Contact us today.
-We are worth a call, and you’re worthy of cool, clean drinking water.
+So whether you want a cool glass of water on your day off, or a purified drink from a company-wide system, a reverse osmosis water system is definitely a must-have.
+Contact The Bosworth Company today to have one installed at your home or office.
+We are Worth the Call.
+Always.